Hurricane Ernesto: Almost half of Puerto Rico without power – DW – 08/15/2024

 Meanwhile, tropical storm warnings were discontinued for Puerto Rico and its outlying islands of Culebra and Vieques and for the US and British Virgin Islands.

-"I know it was a long night listening to that wind howl," US Virgin Islands Gov. Albert Bryan Jr. told reporters.
+"I know it was a long night listening to that wind howl," US Virgin Islands Governov Albert Bryan Jr. told reporters.

 Bermuda braces itself